 He is endorsed by Charvel Guitars and currently has his own signature Pro-Mod DK22 with a classic ’80s style Bengal tiger finish.

-When it comes to 1980s-era shred skills, Satchel uses them all!
+When it comes to 1980s-era shred skills, Satchel is one of the best shredders around!
 You can witness his showmanship in action in the video below where he unleashes a torrent of shred wizardry, all while playing drums at the same time.
-What an entertainer!

 Ron ‘Bumblefoot’ Thal